hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/about/how-unstoppable-makes-money.md

-# How does Unstoppable make money?
+# How CoinDex makes money?

-Unstoppable is a free to use instrument that keeps all of its fundamental features free.
+CoinDex is a free to use instrument that keeps all of its fundamental features free.

-We are a self-funded group and not dependent on any funding from external entities.
-Our former ventures allow us to stay independent, creative and experimental, while building our preferred asset management instrument for the decentralized fintech.
+We are a self funded group and not dependent on funding from external entities.
+Our former ventures/investments allow us to stay independent, creative and experimental.

-As per our roadmap, starting from version 0.24 - 0.25 , the wallet app is going to start integrating premium features for power users, i.e:
+As per our roadmap, starting from version 0.24 , the wallet app going to start integrating premium features for power users i.e:

 - advanced on-chain analytics
 - advanced alerting features
-- VIP support over private chats
+- VIP level support over direct chat
-- advanced DeFi yield generation tools
+- blockchain tech consulting

-The features above are already in the implementation stage, and are designed to enable the Unstoppable team to monetize itself and financially operate in DAO format moving forward.
+The features above are already in the implementation stage and designed to enable the CoinDex team to monetize itself and financially operate in DAO format moving forward.

-Premium wallet features are expected to be available only to those holding special Unstoppable wallet tokens.
+Premium wallet features are expected to be available only to those holding CoinDex Tokens on the wallet balance.